 How high up the field should you dribble the ball?

-As kids get older, it’s important to teach them passing techniques and understanding.
+As kids age, it’s important to teach them passing techniques and understanding.
 The focus should be on moving the ball with smart passes rather than dribbling.

-Dribbling comes into play most often higher on the field, in the attacking third.
+Dribbling is often higher on the field, in the attacking third.
 But also when there is space to dribble into.

 What age is a soccer player’s prime?